angular/angular/src/material/stepper/stepper.md

               "region": "buttons"}) -->

 ### Linear stepper
-The `linear` attribute can be set on `mat-horizontal-stepper` and `mat-vertical-stepper` to create a linear stepper that requires the user to complete previous steps before proceeding to following steps.
+The `linear` attribute can be set on `mat-stepper` to create a linear stepper that requires the user to complete previous steps before proceeding to following steps.
 For each `mat-step`, the `stepControl` attribute can be set to the top level `AbstractControl` that is used to check the validity of the step.

 There are two possible approaches.
 One is using a single form for stepper, and the other is using a different form for each step.